Instructions Reference

 -

-Write to any storage — local files, blob storage, database, HTTP endpoints
+Write to any storage — local files, blob storage, a database, or HTTP endpoints.

 -